ghewgill/puzzles/docs/spokes.md

 This game is playable.

-In my opinion, the gap between Easy and Tricky difficulty is currently too high, and there should be more difficulty levels between the two.

-It would also be interesting if the game had more varied layouts similar to [Puzzle Picnic](http://www.puzzlepicnic.com/genre?id=12), where the grids aren't fully filled with hubs.
+It would be interesting if the game had more varied layouts similar to [Puzzle Picnic](http://www.puzzlepicnic.com/genre?id=12), where the grids aren't fully filled with hubs.